On large Sidon sets: Introduction

 So far, progress on the upper bound has only been made in terms of coding theory.
-This uses a one-to-one correspondence between sum-free Sidon sets and linear codes with minimum distance $\geq 5$.
-A set in $\binvn{t}$ is called \mathKeyword{sum-free} if the sum of any three elements of this set is different from 0.
-If $M$ is a sum-free Sidon set, then $M\cup\set{0}$ is Sidon but not sum-free anymore.
-An overview of the one-to-one correspondence can be found in \cite{CzerwinskiPott2023}.
+This uses a one-to-one correspondence between Sidon sets that contain zero and linear codes with minimum distance $\geq 5$ (\cite[p.
+33]{MacWilliamsSloane1978}, \cite{CohenZemor1999}, \cite{CzerwinskiPott2024}).

 The first improvement of the trivial bound was made in 1993 by Brouwer and Tolhuizen \cite{BrouwerTolhuizen1993}.
 They improved the case $t$ odd.
-The case $t$ even was recently improved by the authors in \cite{CzerwinskiPott2023}.
+The case $t$ even was recently improved by the authors in \cite{CzerwinskiPott2024}.
 We state here only the Brouwer-Tolhuizen version.

-\begin{prop} For any $t$, an upper bound for the maximum size of a Sidon set in $\binvn{t}$ is given by
+\begin{prop} For any $t\geq 6$, an upper bound for the maximum size of a Sidon set in $\binvn{t}$ is given by

 \end{prop}